bertux/arthera-squid-large-number-of-wallets/README.md

-# Showcase squid 00: activity of 1.4M wallets
+# Squid for activity of wallets on a contract

-This squid captures all Binance Smart Chain transactions involving accounts that interacted with the [Pancakeswap v2 Router](https://bscscan.com/address/0x10ed43c718714eb63d5aa57b78b54704e256024e) contract between blocks 28M and 30M, a total of about 1.4M addresses.
+This squid captures all Arthera transactions involving accounts that interacted with the [Elk v2 Router](https://explorer.arthera.net/address/0x35FC5DF37eABaB62B55ECDc349b2d718C88E107A) contract between blocks 14M and 15M, a total of about 4 addresses.
 The list of addresses is saved at `assets/allWallets`; it was retrieved by an ad-hoc squid located at the `wallet-list-maker` folder.

 See more examples of requesting data with squids on the [showcase page](https://docs.subsquid.io/evm-indexing/configuration/showcase) of Subsquid documentation.